hoangthai77641/Portfolio/README.md

 ## 🌟 About Me

 I'm a passionate developer who loves building creative projects and learning new technologies.
-This portfolio serves as a central hub for all my GitHub work — from personal projects to collaborative endeavors.
+This portfolio serves as a central hub for all my GitHub work — from personal projects to collaborations and contributions to various organizations.

 Feel free to explore, star ⭐ your favorites, and connect with me!